 Highest Need Should Be Your Top Priority

 So you’re looking at drafty windows, a door that doesn’t properly close, damaged shingles, and an aging exterior finish.
 How on earth do you prioritize your exterior updates?

 The first way to prioritize home renovations is to look at the area of the highest need.
 Cosmetic updates can often wait, but updates that impact your home’s structure, function, and comfort should come first.

 For example, a door might be a lower priority than drafty windows, but if the door is broken and won’t properly lock, it becomes a safety concern.
-Or damaged siding might be a secondary concern, but a window that doesn’t close is an urgent issue.
+Damaged siding might be a secondary concern, but a window that doesn’t close is an urgent issue.

 If your home is getting older, you might find that several issues seem to crop up at once.
 It’s essential to consider each exterior update and its impact on your home in the long term.

 So, what do you do if all the home projects seem urgent?
 How do you prioritize between roofing, siding, windows, doors, or another exterior update?